-Designed to meet the needs of migratory birds like the tree swallow, Trove is a birdhouse that provides an elegant fixture to any tree or backyard.
-Manufactured from recycled molded pulp treated with waterproofed coating, it is intended for seasonal use and designed to be easily composted at the end of the nesting season.
+Trove is a birdhouse that provides a home for migratory birds like the while providing an elegant fixture to any tree or backyard.
+Manufactured from recycled pulp treated with waterproofed coating, it can be easily composted after the birds have finished nesting for the season

-With the questions in mind, sketches were developed to explore possible solutions.
+With the problem and target identitifed, sketches were developed to explore possible solutions.
 Birdhouses with automated cleaning?
 Detachable birdhouse with a disposable casing?
 Fully disposable birdhouse?!?!

 Inspiration for this bird house came from both geometric and organic forms.
 Effort was made to create a birdhouse that mimic the natural/manmade environment it would be installed at while providing adequate area for nesting.
 Material exploration into paper pulp molds proved interesting.